 TRAIL BUILDING– Since 2011, the CMC has built 5 new hiking trails on lands owned by NYC DEP as well as Delaware Academy.
-The newest trail, that to the former fire tower on Bramley Mountain near Delhi NY, was opened on August 9th .
+The newest trail, that to the former fire tower on Bramley Mountain near Delhi NY, was opened on July 29th .
 The opening ceremony was attended by nearly 40 hiking enthusiasts, local, state and City officials and followed by a hike to the summit.

-- Delaware Academy trails – over 1000 visitors in 2016, nearly 5/day
+- Delhi Trails – over 1000 visitors in 2016

-- Palmer Hill 800 since last year
+- Palmer Hill Trails – 1300 in the last year

-- Shavertown 1200 in last year.
+- Shavertown Trail – 1200 in the last year.

 ADVOCACY – The CMC is involved with several organizations advocating for outdoor recreational concerns affecting the Catskill area.

-Information on the 2017 Awareness Day can be viewed at
+Information on the 2017 Awareness Day can be viewed at catskillcenter.org/awareness-day/.

-STAFFING of the Maurice Hinchey Catskill Interpretitive Center (CIC) – The CMC is one of four operating partners for the CIC and provides part of the volunteer staff operating the center 364 days a year.
-In all the CMC members volunteered nearly 400 hours in its operation, n o.
-It opened in July 2015.
+STAFFING of the Maurice Hinchey Catskill Interpretitive Center (CIC) – The CMC is one of five operating partners for the CIC and provides part of the volunteer staff operating the center 363 days a year.
+In all, CMC members volunteered over 600 hours for its operation in 2016.
+The CIC opened in July, 2015. catskillinterpretivecenter.org.

 LARK IN THE PARK 2016– Last year was the 12th annual Lark in the Park and featured 50 separate events over 10 days from October 3rd to the 12th and was enjoyed for nearly 750 attendees.
 For this year’s 2016 program we had 60 events , many being held by 19 Catskill Based organizations such as Mountain Keeper, Catskill Rec.
 Center, Trout Unlimited and the 3500 Club.
 The CMC has been the main driving force of this annual event celebrating the creation of the Catskill Park.
 CMC members have spent over 200 man hours, planning and leading events.
-See www.catskilsllark.org
+See catskilsllark.org.

 CATSKILL ALL TRAILS CHALLENGE– In 2014 the CMC created this unique opportunity for hikers

-to receive recognition for the hiking of all 87 and 350 miles of Catskill Park Trails.
+to receive recognition for the hiking of all 87 trails and 350 miles of Catskill Park Trails.
 This year we

-had 15 hikers complete the Challenge bringing the total to 28.
+had 15 hikers complete the Challenge bringing the total to 32.
 For more on the Challenge go to

 SOCIAL MEDIA– The Board of Directors of the CMC sees the use of the various social media platforms as vital for the future dissemination of CMC information, news, advocacy issues as well as trail conditions and hiker safety concerns.
 The CMC currently uses FaceBook for communicating with CMC members.